conda-incubator/conda-pypi/docs/features.md

 ## `conda install` integrations

-The system provides clear error messages if PyPI package installation fails and uses the same smart conversion logic as `conda pypi install` for dependency resolution.
+The system provides clear error messages if PyPI package installation fails and uses the same conversion logic as `conda pypi install` for dependency resolution.
 This enables full environment reproducibility that includes both conda and converted PyPI packages, ensuring that environments can be recreated exactly as they were originally configured.